- Bridging the access gap to Assistive Products and Services using mobile technologies

 Agreement and Consent

-- All applicants will sign a consent form agreeing to the terms and conditions of the programme before joining.
+- All applicants will sign a consent form agreeing to the terms and conditions of the program before joining.

-- Participants consent to be recorded and photographed during the accelerator programme.
+- Participants consent to be recorded and photographed during the accelerator program.

 About Assistive Technology